Key information

 Many of our students describe their time spent studying overseas as truly life-changing, as well as an excellent way to stand out to future employers.

-Hear from Dr Lucy Akehurst, Head of the Department of Psychology
+Hear from Dr Lucy Akehurst, Head of the School of Psychology, Sport and Health Sciences

-Dr Lucy Akehurst, Head of Department of Psychology, talks about the exciting facilities available to current and future students.
+Dr Lucy Akehurst, Head of the School of Psychology, Sport and Health Sciences, talks about the exciting facilities available to current and future students.

 Dr Lucy Akehurst: When our first year undergraduate students arrive at the Department of Psychology, I think they feel part of the community straight away.